 Personal Injury Attorneys in Austin, TX

-Facts on Personal Injury and Medical Malpractice Lawsuits in Texas
+Facts About Personal Injury and Medical Malpractice Lawsuits in Texas:

-It is not uncommon for the person or business that you are filing a claim against fight back claiming that you are actually to blame for the incident and in some cases the fault may be shared between the parties involved.
+- It is not uncommon for the person or business that you are filing a claim against to fight back, claiming that you are actually to blame for the incident.
+In some cases the fault may be shared between the parties involved.

 - Texas follows a “modified comparative negligence rule” for fault shared cases.
 The rule means that the amount of compensation you receive will be reduced by an amount that is equal to your percentage of fault.
 If you are more than 50% at fault then you will recover nothing from the other party.